climlab/climlab/climlab/radiation/src/cam3/implementation_notes.md

 ...
 This is now done!
 Compiles are runs with arbirary levels!
 And I can freely copy and have multiple instances on different grids and it seems to work!

+### Fixing the build procedure

+I have gotten rid of the "build on demand" idea and moved the build scripts to setup.py

+Now builds cleanly and passes all tests on my mac.

 ### Still to do:

-- Fix up the build procedure.
-Get rid to the 'build on demand' approach
 - Move the build script to setup.py
 - Work on cleaning up the code and the wrapper interface.
 More climlab and less climt.
 - Rationalize physical constants and basic thermo (saturation)